ScooloV/bbpedia/docs/core_rules.md

 does not have the Loner (X+) trait.
 Until the end of this game, that player gains the Pro skill.
-9 *Moles under the Pitch:* Until the end of this half, apply a -1 modifierr every time any player attempts to Rush
+9 *Moles under the Pitch:* Until the end of this half, apply a -1 modifier every time any player attempts to Rush

 an extra square (-2 should it occur that both coaches have rolled this result).